How do I sign up?

 What do I need to pack?

 You will be provided with a detailed packing list.
-In general, you will bring items such as sturdy hiking boots, a wide-brim sun hat, hiking clothes, waterbottles, etc. Much of the backpacking specific gear can be borrowed from SUNY Cortland.
-Group gear, such as tents, stoves, and maps are provided by SUNY Cortland.
+Much of the backpacking specific gear can be borrowed from SUNY Cortland.
+Group gear, such as tents, stoves, and maps will be provided.

 What is included?

-The tuition fee covers all living arrangements and food from January 5-15th.
-It covers the costs of instructors, gear, rations, and the world-recognized leadership training curriculum that you will receive.
-It covers logistical and emergency evacuation support, as well as transportation to and from the trailhead.
+The tuition covers all living arrangements and food from January 15-25th.
+It also covers group camping equipment, evacuation support, and transportation to and from the trailhead.

-Scholarships are available through the Study Abroad office.
+Scholarships may be available through the Study Abroad office.
 Your financial aid can be used to cover the costs of this trip.

 What will a typical day be like?

-While we are on the backpacking trip, mornings will start as the sun rises.
-We'll be in small groups of 3 or 4 for cooking, and you'll make breakfast depending on what you are craving: from cranberry walnut scones to cheesy fried hashbrowns.
-After a quick morning meeting to discuss goals and navigation for the day, we'll split into small hiking groups.
-This allows us to travel easily across the landscape, with more time for individual instruction, conversation, and wildlife sighting.
-We'll hiking until mid-afternoon, then set up camp and take time to to relax, rinse off, and make a delicious dinner.
-At night, we'll have an evening meeting, with a short class, readings, games, and appreciation and stories of the day.
+While we are on the backpacking trip, we'll be up before sun rises in order to beat the heat.
+You'll be in groups of 3-4 for cooking, and breakfast will depend on what you're craving: from cranberry walnut scones to cheesy fried hashbrowns.
+After a quick briefing to discuss goals and navigation for the day, we'll move camp, with time for individual instruction, conversation, and wildlife sighting.
+We'll hike until mid-afternoon, then set up camp and take time to to relax, rinse off, and make a delicious dinner.
+At night, we'll have an evening meeting, with a short class, readings, and games.